DBCDK/communityservice/README.md

     $ npm install --production
     $ cp environments/production.env current.env
     $ npm run serve

+To completely clear the database and its migration information, run

+    $ npm run dropall

 You can edit `current.env` after the above steps to further control the settings.
 The web service obeys the following environment variables.